-What do you use for teeth while the implants heal?
+What do you use for teeth while dental implants heal?

 Many options are available, and they are tailored to your specific requirements.
 If you need a replacement tooth while the implants are healing, temporary removable teeth or a temporary bridge can be made.
 Depending on your particular situation, some implants can be placed and “loaded” immediately.
 This means a temporary or permanent replacement tooth can be placed on, or shortly after, the day the dental implant is placed.

 are there any potential problems after dental implant surgery?

 Although it is natural to be concerned about the pain that may be caused by these procedures, most patients do not experience severe or significant post-operative pain.
 Pain medication and antibiotics will be prescribed for you to make your recovery as easy as possible.
 Occasionally, some people develop post-operative infections that require additional antibiotic treatment.
 Even though great care is taken to place the implant precisely, occasionally adjacent teeth are injured in the placement process.
 In addition, there is a chance that the nerve in the lower jaw, which provides sensation to your lower lip and chin, may be affected.
 If you are missing quite a lot of bone, it might be difficult to place an implant without infringing on the nerve space.
 Although we take great care to avoid this nerve, occasionally it is irritated during the procedure, resulting in tingling, numbness or a complete lack of sensation in your lip, chin or tongue.
 Usually these altered sensations will resolve within time, but they can be permanent and/or painful.
 If you notify us of post-operative numbness as soon as possible, it will allow us to manage your care in the most appropriate way.